joshuazh-x/etcd-witness-design/etcd-design.md

 Enabling witness support in etcd would allow Kubernetes clusters to operate with fewer machines while maintaining comparable availability to current configurations.
 This is a significant benefit for budget-conscious users.
 Witnesses act as tie-breakers in case of network issues, ensuring a functional quorum can still be formed even with an even number of servers.

 # Goal
-etcd leverages a separate shared library, `etcd-io/raft`, for the core Raft consensus algorithm.
-This modular design makes the library reusable by other applications.
-Our changes to support witnesses in etcd will not only benefit etcd itself, but also extend these advantages to applications that rely on the `etcd-io/raft` library.
-Thereby the design of witness functionality in etcd has two key objectives:
-1. Extend the `etcd-io/raft` library to support witness functionality through an [extended Raft algorithm](https://github.com/joshuazh-x/extended-raft-paper/blob/main/main.pdf).
-2. Build etcd's capability to leverage various witness types.
-Currently, we support mounted share and cloud witness options, with the potential to expand to include additional solutions like AWS S3.
-This design philosophy prioritizes flexibility to meet diverse user requirements.
+Etcd leverages a modular design by relying on the separate shared library `etcd-io/raft` for its core Raft consensus algorithm.
+This modularity allows other applications to reuse the robust Raft library.
+While etcd itself is widely used (e.g., Kubernetes), this design offers more than just witness support for etcd clusters.

+1. This new design enables etcd to create highly available clusters by incorporating a witness in place of a traditional member node.
+Traditionally, a 3-node etcd cluster could be reduced to just 2 active nodes with a shared storage like NFS or Azure Blob acting as the witness.

-A fundamental principle for witness functionality is to ensure complete backward compatibility with existing Raft libraries and etcd behavior.
-In essence, without a witness present, etcd and Raft will operate identically to the official versions.
-This compatibility extends to both API and data levels.
-As a result, existing applications reliant on etcd will continue to operate seamlessly even after upgrading to the new version with witness support.
+1. Backward compatibility with existing etcd deployments (vanilla etcd) is a critical aspect.
+This includes compatibility on both the API level and backend data level.
+Maintaining compatibility ensures that existing applications reliant on etcd continue to function seamlessly.
+Additionally, backend data compatibility preserves management and operation experience like recovering from old snapshots.

+1. The `etcd-io/raft` library is extended to support witness functionality through a compatible variant of the Raft algorithm, as detailed in the extended Raft algorithm paper ([extended Raft algorithm](https://github.com/joshuazh-x/extended-raft-paper/blob/main/main.pdf)).
+This ensures that the extended Raft algorithm remains fully compatible with the vanilla version.
+By maintaining API and behavior compatibility throughout the implementation, applications built on raft library can continue to function as expected.

-It is also important to seamless upgrade of existing clusters to a witness-enabled version and, if necessary, downgrade to a previous official version for users with specific concerns.
+It is also important to seamless upgrade of existing clusters to a witness-enabled version and, if necessary, downgrade to a previous vanilla version for users with specific concerns.

 # Design